Amazon and other popular online shopping sites have made it easier and easier to search for products and have them delivered right to our doorsteps.

 A professional online store can also be a great way to give other potential partners and retailers an introduction to your brand.
 Interested parties can browse through your products, look at pictures, and check out customer reviews, which can go a long way toward convincing them to buy before they’ve even tasted your product.

 Creating a Personalized Experience

-Many of the digital tools that consumers love today leverage data to make personalized suggestions for individual consumers.
+Many of the digital tools that consumers love today to leverage data to make personalized suggestions for individual consumers.